Soundhunter6154/TuneTracker/README.md

     ```bash
     python -m venv venv

-    After creation, you'll also need to activate the Virtual Environment...
+    After creation, you will also need to activate the Virtual Environment

     For Linux/Mac:
     ```bash